Terms conditions of training

 7. Health policy:

 We ask you to inform the school upon booking of any health issues that may affect your suitability for participating in a practical course.
 A signed medical declaration must be completed at the time of booking.
-If there are any changes between completing the medical declaration and starting the course, the student must inform MT Sail & Power in writing.
-MT Sail & Power accepts no responsibility for the decision of the physical fitness of the customer to participate in a course.
+If there are any changes between completing the medical declaration and starting the course, the student must inform Neptune in writing.
+Neptune accepts no responsibility for the decision of the physical fitness of the customer to participate in a course.
 If a student has any medical problems, it is their responsibility to check with their GP that it is acceptable for them to join the course.
 Students must ensure that any personal medication is brought to the course.

 8. Risk disclaimer: